Inference of RNA Polymerase II Transcription Dynamics from Chromatin Immunoprecipitation Time Course Data: Discussion

 In addition to estimating the transcriptional activity at the promoter, inferring the pol-II occupancy time profiles over different gene segments allows us to compute the transcription speed.
 We expect the delay parameters of different gene segments to be non-decreasing and this provides a natural way to determine genes that are being actively transcribed in response to E2.

 Clustering the inferred promoter activity profiles allows us to investigate the nature of the response and group genes that are likely to be co-regulated.
 We found that the four clusters significantly enriched for both ER$\alpha$ and FOXA1 binding within 40kb according to public ChIP-Seq data were those that showed the earliest peak in pol-II activity at the promoter.
 ER$\alpha$ and FOXA1 ChIP peaks in the neighbourhood of these genes were also more likely to be overlapping than the average for ChIP-identified binding events of these TFs genome-wide.
 This observation provides some support for the previously proposed role of FOXA1 as a mediator of early transcriptional response in estrogen signalling.
+These results also show that our method can help regulatory network inference.
+The inferred promoter activity profiles pinpoint the times of transcriptional activation very accurately without confounding transcriptional delays.
+As genes with similar inferred promoter activity profiles are likely to have similar TF binding profiles, they are likely to be co-regulated as well.
+The promoter profiles should therefore lead to more accurate predictions of regulator-target relationships using time-course-based methods (e.g. \cite{Honkela_2010}) than using expression time course data.

 As well as modelling transcriptional speed and transcriptional activity profiles, the proposed modelling approach may have other useful applications.
 For example, recent research has uncovered a link between transcription dynamics and alternative splicing \cite{Shukla_2011}.
 It is believed that aberrant splicing can cause disease and a number of studies have tried to understand the mechanisms of alternative splicing \cite{Tazi_2009}.
 The proposed model can potentially be used to identify transcriptional pausing events, and such results could be usefully combined with inference of splice variation from RNA-Seq datasets from the same system.
 Also, with the increasing availability of high-throughput sequencing data exploring multiple layered views of the transcription process and its regulation, the convolved modelling approach developed here has the potential to be usefully applied to more complex coupled spatio-temporal datasets.